Pre-Preg Laminating Stage 1

 Who is it for:

-Delegates will have the opportunity to produce a range of composite using a variety of material architectures and manufacturing techniques.
+Delegates produce a range of composite using a variety of material architectures and manufacturing techniques.

 The course will cover:

 - Review health, safety and handling.

 - Composite terminology, materials structure, properties and performance characteristics.

 - Resin types, properties storage, shelf life and disposal.